 For background on the artist and works, see below.

-Recently John Walsh created a new etching & aquatint for the National Whale Centre; his first work in this medium, a beautiful expressive piece.
-All proceeds go to the establishment of a National Whale Centre in Picton.
+John Walsh also created an etching & aquatint for the National Whale Centre artist project; his first work in this medium, a beautiful expressive piece.
+This work has nearly sold out, please enquire.

 Please contact us to confirm current prices: most prices are posted at the time of exhibition, and may be revised as the artists' values increase.